Anne Boleyn: Struggle for a son

+Another disappointment followed on 29 January 1536, when, to Henry's "great distress", Anne miscarried a male child which, according to ambassador Chapuys, had been of 3 1/2 months' gestation.

-The infant princess was given a splendid christening, but Anne feared that Catherine's daughter Mary, now stripped of her title of princess and labelled a bastard, posed a threat to Elizabeth's position.
+Anne feared that Catherine's daughter Mary, now in consequence stripped of her title of princess and labelled a bastard, posed a threat to Elizabeth's position.
 Henry soothed his wife's fears by separating Mary from her many servants and sending her to live at Hatfield House, where Elizabeth would also reside with her own sizeable staff of servants as the country air was thought better for the baby's health.
 Anne frequently visited her daughter at Hatfield and other residences.

 The new queen had a larger staff of servants than Catherine.
 There were more than 250 servants to tend to her personal needs, from priests to stable boys, and more than 60 maids-of-honour who served her and accompanied her to social events.
 She also employed several priests to act as her confessors, chaplains and religious advisers.
 One of these was Matthew Parker, who became one of the chief architects of Anglican thought during the reign of Anne's daughter, Elizabeth I.